 Skip to content

-But cold calling has adapted to evolving circumstances in sales to drive real revenue.
-If you’re unsure how to start or struggling with reaching the right people, you’re in a good place.
+Cold calling has evolved to meet the dynamic demands of modern sales and continues to drive substantial revenue.
+If you’re unsure where to start or finding it difficult to reach the right contacts, you’re in the right place.

 What is B2B cold calling?

-Cold calling is a sales strategy in which your company reps contact potential customers who haven’t directly expressed the intention to buy from you nor contacted your company previously.
+Cold calling is a sales strategy in which your company reps contact potential customers who haven’t directly expressed the intention to buy from you or contacted your company previously.

-Traditionally, cold calling definition is associated with B2C telemarketing in which a cold caller would phone a broad audience trying to sell something.
-It was interruptive, pushy, and had little success rates.
+Traditionally, cold calling involved phoning a broad audience trying to sell something.
+It was interruptive, pushy, and had low success rates.

-Nowadays, B2B cold calling is more targeted and, therefore, more effective.
+Nowadays, B2B cold calling is more targeted and effective.
 It focuses more on customer needs, delivers a valuable message, and is quantifiable.

 Follow these 14 steps to make better sales calls.